| I. The War Begins A. The Italian invasion of

 international security, and which would demand the disarmament of

-b.
+belligerent states. b.
 Roosevelt knew that the

 American people would very likely resist entry into the war if these points

+were not agreed upon beforehand.
 D. In Asia, the crisis in

 Europe emboldened Japan, which proceeded to invade Southeast Asia—taking

 territories controlled by the French and British there.
+1. Roosevelt was finally

 able to get Congress to respond to Japanese aggression in Asia, but Congress